How to View Gartner’s Financial Bias in Favor of Large Vendors

 Gartner’s Large Vendor Bias

-In its website and other documentation, Gartner repeatedly makes the point that they are wholly objective.
+In its website and other documentation, Gartner repeatedly points that they are wholly objective.
 As an IT consultant with many years of experience, I can say unequivocally that the most innovative products do not come from the more significant software vendors.
 The most innovative vendors I know of are small, and in fact, the more significant vendors tend to focus more on marketing and sales than on software innovation.
 This topic is covered in the link.

 When more significant software vendors are allowed to purchase smaller software vendors (often to eliminate a competitor and to acquire their customers)